IceCrafters/MetaCraft/docs/specs/Projection.md

 Each assembly must be inserted accordingly with the projection space format and corresponding `from_package` file MUST be created.
-If a projection without a `from_package` file is encountered, then that projection is treated as if it does not belong to any package and MAY be overwritten however the program may like.
+If a projection without a `from_package` file or with an invalid `from_package` file is encountered, then that projection is treated as if it does not belong to any package and MAY be overwritten however the program may like.

 ### Conflict